Fathers Encouraged To Support Children In Transiting To New School Year

-data-text="Fathers Encouraged to Support Children in Transiting to New School Year" data-link=" Encouraged to Support Children in Transiting to New School Year" class="whatsapp">Shar SINGAPORE - Media OutReach Newswire - 2 January 2024 - Dads from 130 pre-schools, primary and secondary schools, and institutes of higher learning joined the 'Back to School with Dad' initiative, with 49 schools including three private organisations taking part for the first time.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 2 January 2024 - Dads from 130 pre-schools, primary and secondary schools, and institutes of higher learning joined the "Back to School with Dad" initiative, with 49 schools including three private organisations taking part for the first time.

 Back to School with Dad, scheduled for 2 and 3 January 2024, encourages fathers to set aside time at the beginning of the school year to send their children to school as well as leave them notes of encouragement.
 Through these acts of support, fathers demonstrate care and concern for their children and show they are walking with them in their academic journey.
 This sets a positive tone for the school year by instilling confidence and resilience in their children to overcome challenges.